-- 16. Housing Services is continuing to deliver on its partnership working and currently has a number of such arrangements, for example: - Funding partnerships with energy service providers to increase resources under the Government's ECO (Energy Company Obligations) which replaced CESP from spring 2013 to deliver energy efficient whole house measures to combat climate change and CO2 emissions in Council Homes. - Strategic partnerships that are being delivered in accordance with the principles of Sir John Egan's report 'Rethinking Construction'.
-Through innovative payment mechanisms, incentivising good performance and modern methods of collaborative working, partnerships are delivering improved services at a measurably lower cost and have allowed valuable and limited resources to be re-invested in the housing stock (eg gas servicing, maintenance and repairs). - A strategic partner is also planned to assist in the delivery of new build homes. - 17.
-Procurement consortia and other partnership arrangements will also continue to be used where appropriate, forming partnerships with established bodies to deliver procurement efficiencies.
+- 19. Housing Services is continuing to deliver on its partnership working and currently has a number of such arrangements, for example: - Funding partnerships with energy service providers to increase resources under the Government's ECO (Energy Company Obligations) - which replaced CESP from spring 2013 - to deliver energy efficient whole house measures to combat climate change and CO2 emissions in Council Homes. - Strategic partnerships that are being delivered in accordance with the principles of Sir John Egan's report 'Rethinking Construction'.
+Through innovative payment mechanisms, incentivising good performance and modern methods of collaborative working, partnerships are delivering improved services at a measurably lower cost and have allowed valuable and limited resources to be reinvested in the housing stock (e.g. gas servicing, maintenance and repairs). - A strategic partner is also planned to assist in the delivery of new build homes and procurement work has commenced. - 20.
+Procurement consortia (e.g. the LHC Framework) and other partnership arrangements will also continue to be used where appropriate, forming partnerships with established bodies to deliver procurement efficiencies.